clemdesign/grav-plugin-adsense/README.md

 ## Usage

-There are many ways to use `Adsense 2` plugin.
+There are many ways to use `Adsense` plugin.

 ### Auto Ads